qis/windows/vcpkg.md

 # Vcpkg
-Installation instructions for Vcpkg on Windows and Linux.
+Installation instructions for Vcpkg with custom toolchains for Windows and Linux.

 ## Windows
 Set environment variables.